 - Return to pot and bring to boil.

-- Add 3/4 cup of agave and stir until dissolved.
+- Add lemon juice and 3/4 cup of agave and stir until dissolved.
 Using a clean spoon, take a taste.
 If you feel the ketchup is sweet enough, stop.
 If not, add another 1/4 cup of agave nectar.
 Remember to use a clean spoon every time you taste test.

 - Immediately fill six sterilized jelly jars with green tomato ketchup, leaving 1/4-inch head space.